dcolish/xapian/xapian-core/docs/spelling.rst

 ======================

 Extedned edit distance provide more precise and logically implied Damerau-Levenshtein distance.
 It defines custom variable costs for insertions / deletions, substitutions and transpositions.
 Each cost is calculated using base value and index cost (relative letter position in a word).

 Extended edit distance also supports keyboard layouts and may adjust the substitution cost taking into account distance between keys on keyboard.

+Resulting distance is computed using insertion/deletion/substitution/transposition costs, which is calculated, respectively, by the following methods:

+	get_insert_cost(index, length, character)
+	get_delete_cost(index, length, character)
+	get_replace_cost(index, length, first character, second character)
+	get_transposition_cost(index, length, first character, second character)

+Each cost calculation method uses the passed arguments (index of character in the word, length of the word, character itself) to make result more precise and related to the intuitive meaning.
+Each cost can be about from 0.75 to 1.25.
+The farther from the beginning the character in a word, the higher its cost.

 Current Limitations
 ===================